 Either way is fine.
-I normally make apple crisp bars in a 9 x 11″ pan, but it would be no problem to make apple crisp in a cast iron skillet.
-I recommend one of these skillets from Uno Casa
+I normally make apple crisp bars in a 9 x 11" pan, but it would be no problem to make apple crisp in a cast iron skillet.
+I recommend this skillet:

 If you want to get really fancy and fun, use these really fun individual cast iron skillets from Amazon!

 How fun are those!!
 If you like to entertain, you should definitely get yourself a set or 2 of those amazing cast iron pans.
 You could do so much in there besides apple crisp skillets!
 Make your apple crisp in those cast iron skillets, serve it warm with some vanilla ice cream a la mode and you will make someone's evening!

 What kind of apples are best for apple crisp?